mgolub2/gup/README.md

 #Google Upload Python (GUP)

-A simple way to upload a directory with sub directories to Google Drive in parallel.
-With largish files and 10 connections, speeds of over 90MB/s have been seen.
+A simple way to upload a bunch of files in a directory (with subdirectories) to Google Drive in parallel.
+With largish files and 10 connections, speeds of over 90MB/s are achievable.

 ##Installation
 First, setup the drive cli client located here: https://github.com/prasmussen/gdrive